 The Core also provides training opportunities in the technologies described above, either as a for-credit, one-semester class or on a project-related, fee-based basis.

 Current charges for the services provided by the Core are summarized below.
 Projects requiring the purchase of specialized reagents not currently available in the Core may incur additional material fees.
-UK faculty and staff are supplemented to the extent of 50% by the COBRE P30 grant.
-Users outside UK will pay the listed fee.

 To apply to use the Genetic Technologies Core, or for further information, click here: